 It's 1080p.
 This can be lowered to 720p or 480p if required.

 This indicates that the camera has connected to WIFI but cannot connect to the internet.
 If your internet is working fine, make sure your camera isn't too far away from the router.
-If you don't want to move it, hold down the button on the SimpliCam for 20 seconds to hard reset and reinstall it.
+If you don't want to move it, hold down the button on the Indoor Camera for 20 seconds to hard reset and reinstall it.

 Professional monitoring is when your property is monitored 24 hours a day, 7 days a week, all year round.
 On SimpliSafe's Pro Premium plan, it works like this: If there is an intruder, the monitoring centre can request police dispatch upon a visually verified incident.
 If an incident cannot be visually verified, a guard from the professional monitoring centre will be dispatched so they can investigate the alarm event further.
 SimpliSafe offers monitoring through our third party security company, who are the leading security provider in Europe.

 Without monitoring, your system will act as a traditional, standalone alarm system.
 You will be notified by the siren sounding on your Base Station.

-80% of calls are completed within 90 seconds after the 30 second cancellation threshold.
-If you fail to answer the phone, the alarm receiving centre will leave a voicemail and call your keyholders.
+80% of calls will start to be processed within 90 seconds after the 30 second cancellation threshold.
+If you fail to answer the phone, the alarm receiving centre will leave a voicemail and call your key-holders.

 They do not call if the alarm is cancelled within 30 seconds.
 This is an industry standard best practice approach and only applies to intruder alarms.

-On our Pro Premium plan, they will dial into your SimpliCam when they are making the call to establish visual verification for 60 seconds.
-If in this time, they establish a break-in - they will dispatch the police.
+On our Pro Premium plan, they will dial into your Indoor Camera when they are making the call to establish visual verification for 60 seconds.
+If in this time, they establish a break-in, they will dispatch the police.
 If they cannot establish visual verification of a break-in taking place, the professional monitoring centre will dispatch one of their guards.

 Our professional monitoring centre will give the primary contact a call.
 If there's no answer, they will leave a voicemail and go through up to 4 keyholders, leaving voicemails.
 They will then call the primary contact again 15 minutes after the initial call.